How to Use Tags in Anki to Organise Your Cards

 One of the best ways to utilise tags is by using the custom study button.
 It allows you to study one (or more) tag(s) at a time.

 You can experiment with which box option in the bottom box you should pick.
-I suggest that you start with “All cards in random order (don’t reschedule)”.
+I suggest you start with “All cards in random order (don’t reschedule)”.
 This will allow you to see any cards from a tag.

 That’s everything!
 I hope you enjoyed it.